-- Representation of cryptocurrency trading and financing entities in connection with physical and synthetic cryptocurrency financing and trading arrangements based on derivatives, repo and securities lending agreements, including:
+- representation of cryptocurrency trading and financing entities in connection with physical and synthetic cryptocurrency financing and trading arrangements based on derivatives, repo and securities lending agreements, including:

-- Establishment of trading platforms and agreement templates for long and short trading of forwards, swaps, options and swaptions, repos and secured lending of cryptocurrency, stablecoin, ETF and index/basket underliers, and
+- establishment of trading platforms and agreement templates for long and short trading of forwards, swaps, options and swaptions, repos and secured lending of cryptocurrency, stablecoin, ETF and index/basket underliers, and

-- Restructurings, novations, terminations and amendments of ISDA Master Agreements and derivatives transactions, related analyses of early termination, bankruptcy safe harbor and setoff/netting provisions, as well as related waivers, forbearances and unwinds;
+- restructurings, novations, terminations and amendments of ISDA Master Agreements and derivatives transactions, related analyses of early termination, bankruptcy safe harbor and setoff/netting provisions, as well as related waivers, forbearances and unwinds;

-- Call spread options, capped calls, accelerated share repurchases and other corporate equity derivative products for monetization and hedging of equity and convertible debt securities;
+- call spread options, capped calls, accelerated share repurchases and other corporate equity derivative products for monetization and hedging of equity and convertible debt securities;

-- Equity derivatives transactions to monetize shares of U.S. exchange-listed issuers through the issuance of exchangeable limited partnership units and the contemporaneous entry into variable postpaid forward transactions with newly formed special purpose vehicle entities to hedge the underlying shares;
+- equity derivatives transactions to monetize shares of U.S. exchange-listed issuers through the issuance of exchangeable limited partnership units and the contemporaneous entry into variable postpaid forward transactions with newly formed special purpose vehicle entities to hedge the underlying shares;

-- Total return swap trading platforms providing for trading in counterparty affiliate shares and 10b5-1 plans, and advice on related securities law and other regulatory issues;
+- total return swap trading platforms providing for trading in counterparty affiliate shares and 10b5-1 plans, and advice on related securities law and other regulatory issues;

-- Cross-currency swaps, interest rate swaps, FX options, credit default swaps, total return swaps and other derivatives;
+- cross-currency swaps, interest rate swaps, FX options, credit default swaps, total return swaps and other derivatives;

-- Securities lending and repo and reverse repo agreements using industry standard form and bespoke agreements;
+- securities lending and repo and reverse repo agreements using industry standard form and bespoke agreements;

-- Interpretation, analysis and review of potential alternative investments transactions on behalf of institutional investors and investment managers;
+- interpretation, analysis and review of potential alternative investments transactions on behalf of institutional investors and investment managers;

-- Advice on Dodd-Frank requirements and on terms of proposed and final regulations of CFTC, SEC and Prudential Regulators;
+- advice on Dodd-Frank requirements and on terms of proposed and final regulations of CFTC, SEC and Prudential Regulators;

 - SPV-linked and other structured capital markets products, and the creation and disclosure of proprietary indices linked to swaps or structured products; and

-- Advice and participation on ISDA, ARRC, LSTA, LMA and IECA working groups in connection with development of industry standard documentation initiatives to address regulatory and compliance issues, including Qualified Financial Contract and resolution stay powers, LIBOR and other IBOR fallback adjustments, amendments to reference rate provisions in derivatives and lending agreements, including working groups focusing on development of ISDA IBOR Protocol, ISDA 2020 Definitions, ISDA US Resolution Stay Protocol, IECA QFC Amendment Agreements, ARRC Fallback Provisions, LSTA SOFR Concept Credit Agreement, LSTA and LMA LIBOR remediation amendment agreements.
+- advice and participation on ISDA, ARRC, LSTA, LMA and IECA working groups in connection with development of industry standard documentation initiatives to address regulatory and compliance issues, including Qualified Financial Contract and resolution stay powers, LIBOR and other IBOR fallback adjustments, amendments to reference rate provisions in derivatives and lending agreements, including working groups focusing on development of ISDA IBOR Protocol, ISDA 2021 Definitions, ISDA US Resolution Stay Protocol, IECA QFC Amendment Agreements, ARRC Fallback Provisions, LSTA SOFR Concept Credit Agreement, and LSTA and LMA LIBOR remediation amendment agreements.

 Hedging and Finance-Linked Derivative Products

-Working together with our leading finance practice, we also regularly represent corporate, SPV and investment fund borrowers and lenders, agents and hedge/swap providers in connection with interest rate, currency and commodity hedges linked to credit facilities, project finance and real estate financing transactions, and on related credit, intercreditor, security, guarantee and credit support documentation, including:
+Working together with our leading finance practice, we also regularly represent corporate, SPV and investment fund borrowers and lenders, agents and hedge/swap providers in connection with interest rate, currency and commodity hedges linked to credit facilities, project finance and real estate financing transactions, and on related credit, intercreditor, security, guarantee and credit support documentation., including:

-- ISDA Dodd-Frank protocol documents and amendments, and other regulatory compliance certifications and agreements to ensure compliance with updated regulatory requirements;
+- ISDA Dodd-Frank protocol documents and amendments, and other regulatory and compliance certifications and agreements to ensure compliance with updated regulatory requirements;

-- Analysis and advice regarding various insolvency and financial resolution regulatory provisions and other relevant derivatives, commodities, investment company and banking/financial institution regulatory provisions;
+- analysis and advice regarding various insolvency and financial resolution regulatory provisions and other relevant derivatives, commodities, investment company and banking/financial institution regulatory provisions;

-- Bespoke and standardized commodity, FX and interest rate hedges;
+- bespoke and standardized commodity, FX and interest rate hedges;

-- Structured repo facilities and secured loan facilities on behalf of hedge funds and real estate investment funds to provide leveraged exposures to portfolios of mortgage loans, mortgage-backed securities and other underlying securities, as well as analyses of Volcker Rule, Dodd-Frank, securities law and insolvency matters (including non-consolidation, true sale and bankruptcy safe harbor analyses).
+- structured repo facilities and secured loan facilities on behalf of hedge funds and real estate investment funds to provide leveraged exposures to portfolios of mortgage loans, mortgage-backed securities and other underlying securities, as well as analyses of Volcker Rule, Dodd-Frank, securities law and insolvency matters (including non-consolidation, true sale and bankruptcy safe harbor analyses).